 In determining the appropriate levels, the Company performs a detailed analysis of the assets and liabilities that are subject to fair value measurements.

-The Company records cash and cash equivalents and accounts payable at cost, which approximates fair value due to their short-term nature or stated rates.
+The Company records cash and accounts payable at cost, which approximates fair value due to their short-term nature or stated rates.
 The Company records debt at cost.

 NOTE 12 - AVAILABLE-FOR-SALE INVESTMENTS